bezurn004/Obsi-Forge-Apedia/Oracles/Planets/OCL_Planet-Ocean.md

 ## Source
 SourceMaterial: "Ironsworn: Starforged"
 SourceAuthor: "Shawn Tompkin"
+SourceLink:

 ## Page
-Alias: "Planet:Ocean Oracle"
+aliases:
+  - "Planet: Ocean Oracle"
+  - "Planet: Ocean Atmosphere Oracle"
+  - "Planet: Ocean Settlement Oracle"
+  - "Planet: Ocean Observed From Space Oracle"
+  - "Planet: Ocean Planetside Feature Oracle"
+  - "Planet: Ocean Life Oracle"
+  - "Planet: Ocean Sample Names Oracle"
-PageType: "Oracle"
+PageType: Oracle
-PageCategory: "Planet"
+PageCategory: Planet
+PageOrder: 7

 ## Oracle
 Oracle: Planet
 OracleFocus: Ocean
+OracleDescriptor: "Ocean worlds may be an endless sea of water, but some are made up of other thalassogen such as ammonia, lava, or hydrocarbons.
+Other ocean worlds have their worlds contained between two icy spheres: a top layer protecting the water from solar radiation and a lower layer protecting the water from the planet’s core."
 ---
 # [[_OCL_Index|Oracle]] - [[_OCL_Planets|Planets]]: Ocean
 Ocean worlds may be an endless sea of water, but some are made up of other thalassogen such as ammonia, lava, or hydrocarbons.
 Other ocean worlds have their worlds contained between two icy spheres: a top layer protecting the water from solar radiation and a lower layer protecting the water from the planet’s core.

-## Oracle: Atmosphere
+## Oracle: Ocean Atmosphere
+> [!mechanics]- | Roll > %%GetDice%% | Guidance
+> The baseline for planet habitability, see [[_OCL_Planets#Planet Atmospheres|Planet Atmosphere]] for the effects of each atmosphere for human life. ^guidance-Atmosphere

 | 1d100 | Result |
 |:---:|:--- |
 | 1-5 | None / thin |